Dr-lvr/Simple_x86_interpreter/README.md

-# 💻 Simple x86 Interpreter
+# Simple x86 Interpreter

 This project implements a **procedural interpreter** for a modified assembly-like language.
-It features a concise **21-token instruction set** designed for procedural programming.
+It features a **21-token instruction set** designed for procedural programming.

 The language supports advanced concepts such as: